vicvenpet/vicvenpet/README.md

 #### Copyright

-© 2022-2024, vicvenpet, Viktor, P., Víctor (Vicvenpet) Petkov, VFPT, Inc. VFPT, VFPT Studio, the VFPT logo, Ovra (Ovra Store) and the Ovra logo are trademarks or registered trademarks of VFPT, Inc. in the European Union (UE) and elsewhere.
+© 2022-2024, vicvenpet, Víctor (Vicvenpet) Petkov, VFPT, VFPT Studio and the VFPT logo are trademarks or registered trademarks of VFPT, Inc. in the European Union (UE) and elsewhere.
 All rights reserved.